The Vintage Tone

 “It began when I realized an unfortunate truth: We have fewer amp techs every day.”

-I have been a musician, guitar, and amp nerd for many years.
-After being bitten by the gear collecting bug and servicing my own amps, I eventually wanted to have a “real” amp tech deal with some hairier and scarier repairs.
-After asking around for recommendations I realized that most amp techs are retired, or sadly, have passed away.
+I have been a musician, guitar, and amp nerd for decades, eventually assembling a large collection.
+Many years ago I wanted to have a “real” amp tech deal with some hairier and scarier repairs.
+After asking around for recommendations on forums (remember those!)
+I learned that most amp techs are retired, or sadly, have passed away.

 That’s why I’m here.